Guaranteeing Higher Order Convergence Rates for Accelerated Wasserstein Gradient Flow Schemes: Introduction

 We now focus on higher-order schemes, i.e., schemes that formally converge faster than $O(\tau)$.
 A key difficulty in extending higher-order schemes to dimensions $d > 1$ is that in Eulerian coordinates it can be difficult to correctly approximate the Wasserstein space by a Hilbert space to greater than first order accuracy, while in Lagrangian coordinates, the composition of flow map iterates $X_{n+1}^{\tau}\circ (X_{n}^{\tau})^{-1}$ is in general not an optimal transport map between $\rho_n^{\tau}$ and $\rho_{n+1}^{\tau}$, creating new difficulties.
 Note that the failure of $X_{n+1}^{\tau}\circ (X_{n}^{\tau})^{-1}$ to be an optimal transport map is due to Brenier’s theorem, which states that optimal transport maps must be gradients of convex functions, a structure not naturally preserved by higher-order Lagrangian schemes in dimensions $d>1$.
 Nonetheless, many higher-order stable schemes for Wasserstein gradient flows have been proposed for \eqref{gradient_flow_eqn12} (see, e.g., \cite{legendre2017second, matthes2019variational, ashworth2020structure, zaitzeff_hos, carrillo2022primal, han_hos, gallouet2024geodesic, cances2024discretizing}).
 However, as we noted earlier, these approaches have so far only established convergence without quantitative rates, or at best, have achieved a suboptimal $O(\sqrt{\tau})$ convergence rate by extending the methods in \cite{ambrosio2005gradient}.

-Our scheme \eqref{trapezoid_variational_form} appears to be the first to identify smoothness conditions on the energy functional that guarantee an $O(\tau^2)$ convergence rate for both the Lagrangian coordinates and measure iterates.
+Our scheme \eqref{trapezoid_variational_form} appears to be the first to identify smoothness conditions on the energy functional that guarantee an $O(\tau^2)$ convergence rate for both the Lagrangian coordinates and the probability measure iterates.
 Moreover, to our knowledge, it is the first to leverage the differential structure of $\mathbf{W}_2$ to derive error estimates for Wasserstein gradient flows.
-We expect this calculus-based framework to extend naturally to explicit schemes and other higher-order schemes.
+We expect this calculus-based framework to extend naturally to higher-order schemes including explicit schemes.
 Although we only verify the case $p=2$ below, we expect that an $O(\tau^p)$ accurate (explicit or implicit) scheme for \eqref{gradient_flow_eqn12} can be obtained by applying an $O(\tau^p)$ accurate finite difference scheme to \eqref{L2_Lagrangian_Flow}.
-In addition, even for less regular functionals, where such calculus based techniques do not apply, we prove our scheme \eqref{trapezoid_variational_form} converges with an intermediate $O(\tau)$ convergence rate.
+In addition, even for less regular functionals, where such calculus based techniques do not apply, we prove our scheme \eqref{trapezoid_variational_form} still achieves the $O(\tau)$ convergence rate of the JKO scheme.